 ASIM is an observatory, which will be installed on the European Columbus module of the International Space Station (ISS).
 ASIM will be used to study high-altitude electrical discharges in the stratosphere and mesosphere above severe thunderstorms, the so-called red sprites, blue jets, haloes, and elves, and monitor X-ray and Gamma-ray flashes.

-The European Space Agency selected Terma to head the Atmosphere-Space Interactions Monitor, a European space program with the objective to take measurements and make observations from the International Space Station.
+The European Space Agency selected Terma to head the Atmosphere-Space Interactions Monitor, a European space program with the objective to take measurements and make observations from ISS.
 The observatory will measure high altitude lightning discharged from thunderclouds.

 The video below has been produced by DTU Space:

 As the prime contractor, Terma is responsible for ensuring progress and technical management of the project and for the coordination with ESA and subcontractors, and not least for delivering the ASIM observatory for handover to ESA, NASA, and SpaceX at Kennedy Space Center (KSC) in Florida.
 ASIM will then undergo final inspection and be installed into the Dragon spacecraft, which is expected to be launched to ISS by the SpaceX Falcon 9 rocket in March 2018.

 Development and manufacturing of the ASIM observatory, computers, and systems have been carried out in collaboration with Danish and European companies and universities.

 Terma was tasked with the development of the MMIA instrument in close collaboration with DTU Space which has been responsible for the development of the MXGS instrument in collaboration with the universities of Bergen, Valencia, and Warsaw.
 The main ASIM computer has been developed by OHB Italia in Milan.

 Modular Multi-spectral Imaging Array is an instrument which performs optical measurements.